 Day 7: – Gangabal – Naranag.
 (6 hrs trek).
 We leave Gangabal and Nundkol Lakes and trek through the meadows of Trunkol and descend to Naranag village through the pine forest of Bodpathri.
 Here ends our walking.
 We take our car and drive back to Srinagar hotel or houseboat for an overnight stay.

 Day 8: – Departure day.
 Our representative will drop you at the airport or bus station.
 Departure.

 What to Carry?

 The trek is supported by horses.
-You will need to carry only a light sack, weighing about 4-6kg for your personal items like passport, money and camera gear.
+You will need to carry only a light sack, weighing about 4-6kg for your items like passport, money, and camera gear.
 The following is a list of the items you should carry on the trek.
-If you have items which can not be used on the trek, you can store them at our houseboat or at our office and take them back after returning from the trek.
+If you have items that can not be used on the trek, you can store them at our houseboat or our office and take them back after returning from the trek.

 Kashmir Treks are achievable by anyone with a healthy lifestyle and a good level of general fitness.
 Team members should be willing to be part of a team working together to achieve the goal of the expedition.
 As a team member, you should have an adventurous and robust spirit.
-The biggest challenge on this expedition will be the many consecutive days of challenging trekking across alpine terrain, much of which at altitudes of above 3000m.
+The biggest challenge on this expedition is the first part of the trek across alpine terrain, much of which at altitudes of above 3000m.

 Minimum fitness requirements

-- Climate: Can be sunny in valleys and cold and windy at altitude.
+Climate: Can be sunny in valleys and cold and windy at Gangabal.
 Averages are 3000m, 5 to 25C.